fhl204/PUI2016_fhl204/HW5_fhl204/README.md

 Contributions:

-Worked collaboratively with CX and JZ on assignments 1 and 2.
+Team worked collaboratively on assignments 1 and 2.
 Each member provided equal contribution and support.

 ## Assignment 3: Practice formulating the null hypothesis